software user's manual

 4. Click on the loaded sound in the right hand side list.
 Its waveform appears on the display.

 5. Select a region inside of the sound with the mouse.

 6. Play it with the play (small triangle) button.

-The windows can be sized and replaced as you want, and the program stores these positions, included the inner separations.
-It stores the settings of the projection and digitizing as well.
+The windows can be sized and replaced as you want, and the program stores these positions, included the separations for the resizable internal parts.
+It stores the settings of the player and capture devices as well.
 If you want more customised settings, then load the gcnf text file from the var directory into a text editor program.

 Different properties can be modified of these basic elements, you can concatenate the modifiers with the "." (point) character.
 For example:

 | You can use these modifiers in any order and you

 The following basic colors can be referred: